 A majority of the outstanding shares will constitute a quorum at the Annual Meeting.
 Abstentions will be counted for purposes of determining the presence or absence of a quorum for the transaction of business.
 In accordance with the General Corporation Law of the state of Delaware, the election of the nominees named herein as Directors will require the affirmative vote of a plurality of the votes cast by the shares of Company Common Stock entitled to vote in the election provided that a quorum is present at the Annual Meeting.
 In the case of a plurality vote requirement (as in the election of directors), where no particular percentage vote is required, the outcome is solely a matter of comparing the number of votes cast for each nominee, with those nominees receiving the most votes being elected, and hence only votes for director nominees (and not abstentions) are relevant to the outcome.
 In this case, the two nominees receiving the most votes will be elected.
-The affirmative vote of holders of a majority of the outstanding shares of Common Stock of the Company is required for approval of the proposal to amend the Certificate of Incorporation.
-With respect to the proposal to approve the amendment to the Company's Certificate of Incorporation, abstentions and broker non-votes will have the effect of a vote against the proposal.
-There are no rights of appraisal or similar dissenter's rights with respect to any matter to be acted upon pursuant to this Proxy Statement.
+The affirmative vote of holders of a majority of the outstanding shares of Company's Certificate of Incorporation, abstentions and broker non-votes will have the effect of a vote against the proposal to approve the amendment to the Company's Certificate of any matter to be acted upon pursuant to this Proxy Statement.
 It is expected that shares held of record by officers and directors of the Company, which in the aggregate represent approximately 56.8 percent of the outstanding shares of Common Stock, will be voted for the nominees for directors and in favor of the proposal to amend the Certificate of Incorporation.